Floccinaucinihilipilification: Semisimple extensions of the Standard Model gauge algebra: Introduction

 In searching for theories of physics beyond the Standard Model (SM), it is of interest to ask how the gauge Lie algebra $\mathfrak{sm}:= \mathfrak{su}(3) \oplus \mathfrak{su}(2) \oplus \mathfrak{u}(1)$ could be extended to a larger Lie algebra $\mathfrak{g} \supset \mathfrak{sm}$.
 To give a useful answer to this question requires us to make some plausible assumptions, not least because there are, {\em a priori}, infinitely many such algebras, and because the question is anyway meaningless if we do not specify how $\mathfrak{g}$ acts on the physical degrees of freedom.

-{The list of possible $\mathfrak{g}$ becomes not only finite, but also can be determined explicitly with the help of a computer, once we specify that $\mathfrak{g}$ is semisimple, as is indicated by the fact that ratios of hypercharges are simple fractions and by the fact that gauge couplings appear to unify, and that $\mathfrak{g}$ acts by a unitary (respectively orthogonal) representation on some given complex (respectively real) matter fields, so as to preserve the lagrangian kinetic terms.} (Strictly speaking, to get a finite list we must discard the largest summand of $\mathfrak{g}$ that acts trivially on the matter, which is anyway of no interest, and identify algebras that lead to equivalent physical theories, as we discuss below.)
-The list may be further curtailed by insisting that $\mathfrak{g}$ be free of anomalies with respect to fermionic matter, so that it can be gauged~\footnote{If we discard the requirement that $\mathfrak{g}$ be semisimple, the list becomes infinite, even if we add only a single anomaly-free $\mathfrak{u}(1)$, as Ref.~\cite{Allanach:2020zna} shows.}.
-Such a list can serve as a {\em vade mecum}\/ for model builders.
+{The list of possible $\mathfrak{g}$ becomes not only finite, but also can be determined explicitly with the help of a computer, once we specify that $\mathfrak{g}$ is semisimple, as is indicated by the fact that ratios of hypercharges are simple fractions and by the fact that gauge couplings appear to unify, and that $\mathfrak{g}$ acts by a unitary (respectively orthogonal) representation on some given complex (respectively real) matter fields, so as to preserve the kinetic terms in the Lagrangian density.} (Strictly speaking, to get a finite list we must discard the largest summand of $\mathfrak{g}$ that acts trivially on the matter, which is anyway of no interest, and identify algebras that lead to equivalent physical theories, as we discuss below.
+Thus, for us, $\mathfrak{g}$ will act via faithful representation.)
+The list may be further curtailed by insisting that $\mathfrak{g}$ be free of {local} anomalies {(global anomalies require us to specify the gauge group, in general, and will not concern us here)} with respect to fermionic matter, so that it can be gauged.~\footnote{If we discard the requirement that $\mathfrak{g}$ be semisimple, the list becomes infinite, even if we add only a single anomaly-free $\mathfrak{u}(1)$, as Ref.~\cite{Allanach:2020zna} shows.} Such a list can serve as a {\em vade mecum}\/ for model builders.

-In this Letter, we find all such $\mathfrak{g}$ in the case where the matter fields are taken to be the 3 generations of quarks and leptons of the SM along with 3 $\mathfrak{sm}$-singlet fermions (invoked to give neutrinos their observed masses), bringing the total number of Weyl fermions to 48.
+In this paper, we find all such $\mathfrak{g}$ in the case where the matter fields are taken to be the 3 generations of quarks and leptons of the SM along with 3 $\mathfrak{sm}$-singlet fermions (invoked to give neutrinos their observed masses), bringing the total number of Weyl fermions to 48.
 A valid $\mathfrak{g}$ is then given by an anomaly-free semisimple algebra that contains $\mathfrak{sm}$ and is contained in $\mathfrak{su}(48)$.
 Two such algebras will lead to physical theories that are equivalent if they are related by an inner automorphism of $\mathfrak{su}(48)$, since such an automorphism can be effected by a linear change of variables of the fermion fields, which leaves the path integral invariant.
 They will also lead to equivalent theories if they are related by an outer automorphism of $\mathfrak{g}$, since applying such a transformation does not change the image of $\mathfrak{g}$ in $\mathfrak{su}(48)$.